Manny Machado hits 31st homer, Padres beat Rockies, 13-6

-San Diego increased its lead over Philadelphia to 1 1/2-games for the second NL wild card and increased its lead on Milwaukee to three games.
-The Brewers lost 2-1 to Cincinnati on Sunday and trail the Phillies by two games for the final wild card.
+San Diego kept its hold on the second NL wild card and increased its lead on Milwaukee to three games.
+The Brewers lost 2-1 to Cincinnati on Sunday and trail Philadelphia by two games for the final wild card.

-”It’s crunch time,” Drury said. ”Every game from here on out is a must win.
-We’re focused on what we have to do to win but we know what’s going on, too.
-As long as we take care of what we’ve got to take care of we trust we’re going to be where we want to be.”

 The Rockies finished 41-40 at Coors Field and end the season on the road where they are 24-48.